maxdevaine/scripts/innosetup/SAP-VIM/README.md

 ### Explain
 Output = Final install package \
 source = all content is inside source.zip file \
-SAPVIM-Installer-x.x.x.exe contains "source.zip" and all exe utilities.
+SAPVIM-Installer-x.x.x.exe contains "source.zip" and all exe utilities.  \

+For more info see installer script.